 Reviews of my books and other work are posted on the “News” page.

 Darwin Comes to Town (2018)

-My latest book is Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) published in Feb.
-2018 by Quercus Books in the UK, on April 3rd by Picador in the US.
-Versions in Dutch, German, Spanish, Korean, Chinese, Greek, Polish, Norwegian, and Japanese will appear throughout 2018 and 2019.
+My latest book is Darwin Comes to Town: How the Urban Jungle Drives Evolution, on “urban evolution” (animals and plants evolving to suit the Anthropocene’s cities) published in 2018 by Quercus Books in the UK and by Picador in the US.
+Versions in Dutch, German, and Spanish have appeared, and Korean, Chinese, Greek, Polish, Norwegian, and Japanese will appear throughout 2019.

 You can order your (UK or US) copy via: